triton-inference-server/pytorch_backend/README.md

 ```

 The following required Triton repositories will be pulled and used in
 the build.
-By default the "main" branch/tag will be used for each repo
+By default, the "main" branch/tag will be used for each repo
 but the listed CMake argument can be used to override.

 * triton-inference-server/backend: -DTRITON_BACKEND_REPO_TAG=[tag]